sdnds-tw/awesome-sdn/README.md

 - [f-stack](https://github.com/F-Stack/f-stack) - F-Stack is an user space network development kit with high performance based on DPDK, FreeBSD TCP/IP stack and coroutine API.
 - [yanff](https://github.com/intel-go/yanff) - YANFF is a set of libraries for creating and deploying cloud-native Network Functions (NFs).
 It simplifies the creation of network functions without sacrificing performance.

+# Analytics
+- [PNDA](http://pnda.io/) - The scalable, open source big data analytics platform for networks and services.
+- [SNAS](http://www.snas.io/) - Streaming Network Analytics System (project SNAS) is a framework to collect, track and access tens of millions of routing objects (routers, peers, prefixes) in real time.
+- [Apache Spot](http://spot.incubator.apache.org/) - Community-driven cybersecurity project, built from the ground up, to bring advanced analytics to all IT Telemetry data on an open, scalable platform

 # Resources
 ## Books